alexflint/process-isolation/README.md

 print type(the_real_deal)
 ```

-Which prints:
+This will print:

 ```
 >>> process_isolation.ObjectProxy
 >>> collections.OrderedDict
 ```

-Some caveats to using `byvalue` are:

-1. All calls to members of `the_real_deal` will now execute in the
-main python interpreter, so if one of those members causes a segfault
-then the main python interpreter will crash, just as if you ran the
-whole thing without involving `process_isolation` at all.

-2. `byvalue` copies an object from the child process to the main
+`byvalue` copies an object from the child process to the main
 python interpreter, with the usual semantics of deep copies.
 Any
 references to the original object will continue to refer to the
 original object.
 If the original object is changed, those changes will
 not show up in the copy residing in main python interpreter, and vice
 versa.

+Note that all calls to members of `the_real_deal` will now execute in
+the main python interpreter, so if one of those members causes a
+segfault then the main python interpreter will crash, just as if you
+ran the whole thing without involving `process_isolation` at all.

 ### Why process isolation?